santogioia-scandit/data-capture-documentation/docs/sdks/android/barcode-capture/get-started.md

 The data capture context supports using different frame sources to perform recognition on.
 Most applications use the built-in camera of the device.

 :::note
 In Android, the user must explicitly grant permission for each app to access cameras.
 Your app needs to declare the use of the Camera permission in the *AndroidManifest.xml* file and request it at runtime so the user can grant or deny the permission.
-To do that follow the guidelines from [Request app permissions](https://developer.android.com/training/permissions/requesting) to request the android.permission.CAMERA permission.
+To do that follow the guidelines from [Request app permissions](https://developer.android.com/training/permissions/requesting) to request the `android.permission.CAMERA` permission.
 :::

 When using the built-in camera there are recommended settings for each capture mode.
 These must be used to achieve the best performance and user experience for the respective mode.
-The following couple of lines show how to get the recommended settings and create the camera from it:
+The following code shows how to get the recommended settings and create the camera:

 ```java
 CameraSettings cameraSettings = BarcodeCapture.createRecommendedCameraSettings();